Student Conduct Policies and Procedures

 Dissatisfaction with the outcome of the hearing is not grounds for appeal.
 The limited grounds for appeal are as follows:

-- the imposed sanctions were grossly disproportionate to the violation committed.
+- the sanctions imposed were grossly disproportionate to the violation committed.

-The dean shall consider the merits of an appeal only on the basis of the three (3) grounds for appeal and supporting information provided in the written request for appeal and the record of the original hearing.
-The dean can affirm the original findings, alter the findings, and/or alter the sanctions, depending on the basis of the requested appeal.
+The Vice President for Student Affairs shall consider the merits of an appeal only on the basis of the three (3) grounds for appeal and supporting information provided in the written request for appeal and the record of the original hearing.
+The Vice President for Student Affairs can affirm the original findings, amend the findings, and/or revise the sanctions, depending on the basis of the requested appeal.

 If the appeal is granted based on procedural error(s) that materially affected the outcome of the hearing, the Vice President for Student Affairs will return the case to the CJC for additional review or forward the case for a new hearing, which may (at the Vice President for Student Affairs' discretion) be heard by an alternate CJC panel.

 In the case of new and relevant information, the Vice President for Student Affairs can recommend that the case be returned to the original CJC for them to assess the weight and effect of the new information and render a determination after considering the new facts.

 Typically, the Vice President for Student Affairs will communicate the result of the appeal to the student requesting the appeal within three (3) business days from the date of the submission of all appeal documents, but the time may be longer or shorter depending on the nature of the case.
 Appeal decisions are final.

 The Dean of Students Office will retain records of all reports, allegations, and complaints of student misconduct regardless of whether the matter is resolved through informal resolution or formal resolution.